HuyNguyenAu/notability-to-svg/README.md

 # Notability Notes To SVG
-A simple to tool to convert your Notability notes into an SVG wrapped in HTML file.
+A simple to tool to convert your Notability note strokes into an SVG wrapped in HTML file.

 ## Requirements
 - Python 3